 Oscar Wilde was an Irish author, playwright and poet.
+He’s remembered for his novel, The Picture of Dorian Gray as well was other works.
 After writing in different forms throughout the 1880s, he became one of London’s most popular playwrights in the early 1890s.
 He was born on October 16, 1854 in Dublin.
 He died on November 30, 1900 in Paris.

 - His full name was Oscar Fingal O’Flahertie Wills Wilde.